 Ditch milk chocolate, try dark chocolate with a high percentage of cacao

-Ditch ice cream, try making your own fruit pops
+Furthermore, ditch ice cream, try making your own fruit pops

 I hope these simple suggestions for swaps will make it easier you to make healthy diet choices.
 This is not an exhaustive list of all the foods you should avoid in spring cleaning your diet, but it’s a good start at getting on the right track.
 What tips do you have for maintaining a healthy and balanced diet?
+Do you think you will try this spring cleanse for your diet?